kazuki43zoo/demo-application/README.md

   ```

 Receive the login request.<br>
 In this application, `LoginController` receive the login request, and execute validation of login form data.
-If not exists violation, `LoginContoller` forward to the authentication processing.
+If not exists violation, `LoginContoller` forward to the authentication processing of spring-security.

 * `src/main/java/com/github/kazuki43zoo/app/auth/LoginController.java`